Indiana University

-A swap file is an area on the hard drive used for temporary storage of information.
-Windows makes use of the swap file to improve performance.
-Normally a computer uses primary memory, or RAM, to store information used for current operations, but the swap file serves as additional memory available to hold additional data.
+A swap file, also called a page file, is an area on the hard drive used for temporary storage of information.
+Windows uses the swap file to improve performance.
+A computer normally uses primary memory, or RAM, to store information used for current operations, but the swap file serves as additional memory available to hold additional data.

 Note: Microsoft recommends that you allow Windows to manage the Virtual Memory settings for you (i.e., leave the default setting as is).
 Only experienced users should change this setting, as it can adversely affect system performance.